-Looking for a simple substitute for coconut milk?
-Here are seven coconut milk replacements you can use depending on the recipe!
+Looking for a simple coconut milk substitute?
+Here are seven coconut milk replacements you can use with recipe tips!

 Given the growing popularity of coconut milk, you’ve likely seen it included in all sorts of recipes, including many of mine!
-It’s an incredible dairy free alternative to milk or cream in curries, soups, smoothies, and baked goods.
+It’s an incredible dairy free alternative to milk or cream, and can be used to make everything from coconut milk smoothies to healthy soup!
 Whether you have an allergy, don’t have any on hand, or aren’t a fan of the flavor, it’s very easy to find a substitute for coconut milk.

-Before using a substitute for coconut milk, make sure you understand what type of coconut milk a recipe is calling for.
-Canned coconut milk is much thicker and creamier, whereas coconut milk from a carton is thin and more watery.
+Before using a coconut milk substitute, you need to understand what type of coconut milk a recipe is calling for.
+Canned coconut milk is much thicker and creamier, whereas coconut milk from a carton is more watery.

 In general, if a recipe calls for canned coconut milk, you’ll do better using heavy cream, cashew milk, or yogurt.
 If a recipe calls for coconut milk from a carton, you can basically use any dairy free milk, including almond milk, oat milk, or cashew milk!